Search for more Everyday Power

 Over Sagan’s career, he received many medals, including NASA’s Distinguished Public Service Medal (1977, 1981) and the National Academy of Sciences’ Public Welfare Medal (1994), plus a myriad of others.
 Carl Sagan is inspirational because, no matter how much recognition or how many awards he got, he never let it get to him.
 He just continued pursuing his love of the sciences.

-Carl Sagan quotes about space, life and our role in the universe
+Carl Sagan Quotes about our place in the universe

 1.)
 “Somewhere, something incredible is waiting to be known.” – Carl Sagan